marekmaskarinec/marekmaskarinec.github.io/etc/content/hammer.md

 ### prequisities
-For this to work you will need:
+For this to work you will need: steam, some valve game (recommend tf2 or cs:go), wine and wine32.
-- steam
-- some valve game (recommend tf2 or cs:go)
-- wine and wine32
-- keyboard or another preferred way of input

 ### step 1: download hammer
 To download hammer, we will need to download windows binaried for a valve game (i will show it on tf2).
 We will use steam console to achieve this.
 To open steam console write `steam://console` into your browser.